TRACK: Streets of St. Pete (1.8-mile, 14-turn street course), DISTANCE: 100 Laps (181 Miles)

 - Josef Newgarden won in 2019 and again in 2020

 - Normally, with a street race, grip levels are few and far between.
 That makes the Firestone primary tire the best option.
-Last year, the reds actually were the best as the always faster tire, didn’t have the drop off like it typically does making the faster tire the preferred one.
+However, the last two years though, the reds actually were the best as the always faster tire, didn’t have the drop off like it typically does making the faster tire the preferred one.

 - With the race being shortened to 100 laps a few years ago, this race has been a 2 stopper.